neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 He talks about the amount of money that these giant firms gave and what the promises of the Nazis to these groups were.

-And Toos writes, quote, the meeting of 20th February and its aftermath are the most notorious instances of the willingness of German big business to assist Hitler in establishing his dictatorial regime.
+And Toos writes,
+> the meeting of 20th February and its aftermath are the most notorious instances of the willingness of German big business to assist Hitler in establishing his dictatorial regime.
+>

-The evidence cannot be dodged.
+> The evidence cannot be dodged.
+>

-Nothing suggests that the leaders of German big business were filled with ideological ardor for national socialism before or after February, 1933.
+> Nothing suggests that the leaders of German big business were filled with ideological ardor for national socialism before or after February, 1933.
+>

 He quoted Hitler as cruppin company to sign up to an agenda of violent anti-Semitism or a war of conquest.

+He continues,
-He continues, but what Hitler and his government did promise was an end to parliamentary democracy and the destruction of the German left.
+> but what Hitler and his government did promise was an end to parliamentary democracy and the destruction of the German left.
+>

-And for this, most of German big business was willing to make a substantial down payment.
+> And for this, most of German big business was willing to make a substantial down payment.

-End quote.
+>

 How substantial are we talking about?

 General Adam Toos runs down some of the big contributions from the big industrial giants of Germany to the Nazi Party to give them the crucial early support that allowed them to solidify their position.

-And he writes, quote, the largest individual donations came from IG Farben, 400,000 Reichsmarks and the Deutsche Bank, 200,000 Reichsmarks.
+And he writes,
+> the largest individual donations came from IG Farben, 400,000 Reichsmarks and the Deutsche Bank, 200,000 Reichsmarks.
+>

-The association of the mining industry also made a generous deposit of 400,000 Reichsmarks.
+> The association of the mining industry also made a generous deposit of 400,000 Reichsmarks.
+>

-Other large donors included the organizers of the Berlin Automobile Exhibition, 100,000 Reichsmarks, and a cluster of electrical engineering corporations, including Telefunken, AEG, and the Accumulatory and Fabrique.
+> Other large donors included the organizers of the Berlin Automobile Exhibition, 100,000 Reichsmarks, and a cluster of electrical engineering corporations, including Telefunken, AEG, and the Accumulatory and Fabrique.

-End quote.
+>

 Again, if we are judging a movement by the company, it keeps the German Nazi Party as aligned with groups of military, paramilitary by this time, veteran soldiers like the Stahlhelm and the Freikorps who go after socialists and communists in the streets with their fists or worse.